When your plan ends

 - Option 4: Take a flexible income (Flexi-access drawdown).

-You can explore your options here: Your Maturity Options (PDF: 232KB)
+You can explore your options here: PDF file: Your maturity options PDF size: 508KB

 What do I need to do now?